WilliamY97/LearningJournal/Development/ConfiguringLinuxWebServers.md

 - Edit configuration file for SSHD by sudo /etc/ssh/sshd_config

 - Restart server to have configuration made ```sudo service ssh restart```

+##File Permissions in Linux

+- r w x, read write and execute when you do ls -al it shows you which user has access to these options